-In Christianity, the Roman Catholic Church condemns polygamy.
-The Lutheran Church accepts some polygamists.
-The Anglican Communion ruled that polygamy was permissible in certain circumstances in 1988.
+In Christianity, the Roman Catholic Church condemns polygamy, as do most protestant churches.
+However, the Lutheran Church accepts some polygamists and the Anglican Communion ruled in 1988 that polygamy was permissible in some circumstances.

-Hinduism allows polygamy with circumstances.
+Hindu law allows polygamy within certain parameters, though the application varies from one Hindu country to another.
 For example, traditional Hindu law allowed polygamy if the first wife could not bear a son.
 Additionally, Balinese Hinduism allows for sanctioned and unrestricted polygamy, but the marriage is regulated by adat or traditional customs.

+The legal status of polygamy varies from country to country, with each nation either outlawing, accepting, or encouraging polygamy.
 In those countries that accept or encourage polygamy, polygyny is most common.
-In countries where marriage is legally monogamous, de facto polygamy is allowed if adultery is not illegal.
-In this case, there would be no legal recognition for non-official “spouses.”
+In countries where only monogamous marriage is legally valid, de facto polygamy is typically allowed as long as adultery is not illegal.
+In regions such as these, in which polygamy is outlawed but tolerated, there is no legal recognition for additional spouses after the first.

-In every country in North America and South America, polygamy is illegal, and practice is criminalized.
-In the United States, polygamy is illegal in all 50 states; however, in February 2020, the Utah House and Senate reduced punishment for polygamy to the status of a traffic ticket.
+Polygamy is illegal and criminalized in every country in North and South America, including all 50 U.S. states.
+However, in February 2020, the Utah House and Senate reduced the punishment for consensual polygamy, which had previously been classified as a felony, to roughly equivalent to a traffic ticket.

-Some countries that have outlawed polygamy may recognize polygamous marriages from other countries.
-For example, Sweden recognizes polygamous marriage performed abroad.
+Some countries that have outlawed polygamy may still recognize polygamous marriages from other countries.
+For example, Sweden recognizes polygamous marriages performed abroad.
 Switzerland outlawed polygamy, but polygamous marriage conducted in another country is handled on a case-by-case basis.
-Polygamous marriages entered into abroad in Australia are recognized for limited purposes only.
+Australia recognizes polygamous marriages formed in other countries only under certain circumstances.